What is Solar System?

 The Sun is extremely hot and brightly glowing star of gas.
-It's temperature is ranging from 6000oC on the surface to 15,000,000oC in the centre.
+It’s temperature is ranging from 6000oC on the surface to 15,000,000oC in the center.
 Its energy comes from nuclear reactions deep in its core.

 The Earth is one of the eight planets in orbit around the Sun.
 The Planets do not have their on light, but they are visible as they reflect light from the Sun.
 The Planets are kept in orbit by the gravitational pull of the Sun.
 In general, the further a Planet is from the Sun, the slower it travels and lower its average surface temperature.

 Mercury, Venus, Earth and Mars are inner Planets.
 They are also called “rocky dwarfs”.